saferactive/saferactive/README.md

 ‘filtered permeability’ interventions including and rising and fixed bollards, and a range of speed humps.
-A range of additional traffic calming measures is described in the DfT’s Local Transport Note (LTN) 01/07
+A range of additional traffic calming measures is described in the DfT’s Local Transport Note (LTN) 01/07 (Department for Transport 2007).
-(<span class="citeproc-not-found" data-reference-id="department_for_transport_traffic_2007">**???**</span>).
 The focus of this study will be on three types of intervention, because these have received attention from the perspective of active travel (Mulvaney et al. 2015), and because data on their spatial (and in some cases date of implementation) is relatively abundant:

   - 20 mph zones, which are well documented in a recent study by Maher (2018), and local case studies published for Bristol (Bornioli et